Temporary Migrant Shelter at 640 W Irving Park

 Will this new shelter impact the paid onsite parking that neighbors currently utilize?

 No, the new shelter should not impact access to the parking lot that neighbors in the area utilize.
-Shelter staff and residents should not be parking in the lot on Bittersweet, and we are working with shelter staff to make sure this remains enforced.
+Shelter staff should not be parking in the lot on Bittersweet, and we are working with shelter staff to make sure this remains enforced.
 Cars and trucks with deliveries do enter the parking lot on Bittersweet and exit on Marine.
 They pull up right next to the shelter to unload and then exit as soon as the unloading is done.
 We are aware of the shortage of parking options on Bittersweet, and are working with shelter staff, the Department of Finance, and CPD on maintaining access to street and lot parking.
 The Department of Finance and Department of Transportation visited the shelter to share information about ticketing and fines for cars and information for how to register and get a license for motor vehicles.
 Most recently, the Department of Finance enforced parking on Bittersweet, resulting in over 90 citations.

 What is being done about the increase in trash?